Understanding Etrolizumab: A Promising Therapy for IBD

 Induction Phase: The loading dose is typically given as 4 weekly injections for the first 4 weeks of treatment.

-Maintenance Phase: After the loading phase, etrolizumab is administered every 4 to 8 weeks, depending on the patient's response to treatment.
+Maintenance Phase: After the loading phase, etrolizumab is administered every 4 to 8 weeks, based on the patient's response.

-Patients are usually monitored for adverse reactions during and after the injection, and dosing intervals may be adjusted based on the response.
+Patients are usually monitored for adverse reactions during and after the injection.
+Dosing intervals may be adjusted based on the treatment response.

 Monitoring During Treatment